Job Can I Get with a Criminal Justice Diploma

 Criminal Justice & Public Safety Diploma

-After completing the 9-month diploma program at our El Cajon | San Diego criminal justice school, students have the option to continue with courses in the Associate of Science program.
-The criminal justice associate degree is available in multiple emphasis pathways and can be completed in an additional 6 months after general education courses.
+After completing the 9-month diploma program at our criminal justice school, students can continue with courses in the Associate of Science program.
+The criminal justice associate degree is available in multiple emphasis pathways and can be completed in an additional six months after general education courses.
+Contact us today to learn more about criminal justice career opportunities offered at ATA College.

 More To Explore